Downing Street communications chief to quit after nine months

 Matthew Doyle, who served as Sir Keir’s communications chief in opposition, is understood to be stepping down immediately after feeling he had stabilised the Government’s communications strategy after a rocky first few months in office.

-According to reports in The Guardian newspaper, Mr Doyle said in an email to his team it was “time to pass the baton on”.
+According to reports in The Guardian, Mr Doyle said in an email to his team it was “time to pass the baton on”.

 He wrote: “When I started working for Keir four years ago, not many people thought we could win a general election and certainly not in the emphatic way we did.
 That was down to the hard work and determination of so many people and of course Keir’s leadership.